dipendra-sharma/nanobanana-cli/README.md

 - **Free to Use** - Leverage Google's Gemini API (free tier available)
 - **Lightning Fast** - Powered by Gemini 2.5 Flash Image model
 - **8 Specialized Commands** - Generate, edit, restore, icons, patterns, stories, diagrams, and more
-- **Smart Image Processing** - Built-in WebP conversion, compression, and resizing
+- **Smart Image Processing** - Built-in WebP conversion and quality optimization
 - **Natural Language** - Just describe what you want in plain English
 - **10+ Art Styles** - Photorealistic, watercolor, anime, pixel-art, and more
 - **Multiple Aspect Ratios** - Perfect for any use case from social media to print